MVR & State Driver Records

 - CDLIS vs MVR: Why a Single-State Record Is Not Enough

 A Motor Vehicle Record only shows what one state knows.
 CDLIS is the federal database of every CDL ever issued.
-Here is what each catches, what each misses, and when 49 CFR requires both.
+Here is what each report catches.

-A step-by-step framework for evaluating violations on a Motor Vehicle Record against the FMCSA disqualification criteria in 49 CFR §391.15 and §383.51, with documentation guidance for the DQ file.
+A step-by-step framework for evaluating violations on a Motor Vehicle Record against the FMCSA disqualification criteria in 49 CFR §391.15 and §383.51.

 Compliance · 8 min read · Updated 2026-05-01